botworld-wiki/beatburger.github.io/_docs/manage-pages.md

 ## Edit .md files directly

-## Create a new page
+You can totally do that as a [Maintainer](roles.md#maintainer), and that'll be the only way to do some edits that Editor Mode just can't handle.

+TBW

 ## Understanding a page structure

 Here's the top of the ["Bots Materials" page](https://www.botworld.wiki/materials) in its current version.
 It illustrates a bunch of different elements you can expect to find in most pages, so let's break it down to explain each part individually.

-You can see in here some [headers](#headers) (up until ---), and everything below is the body.
-It's mostly [Markdown](wiki-md.md), with some html code when markdown isn't powerful enough to give us the desired design or features.
+You can first see some [headers](#headers) (up until ---), and then a mix of Markdown and HTML.
+In their entirety, most pages are mostly [Markdown](wiki-md.md), But some HTML code is used when markdown isn't powerful enough to give us the desired design or features.
 A couple Editor Mode tags (ghcms) are present also, to enable Editor Mode access to these specific page locations.

 ```
 ---